Yoohoo-Plugins/pmpro-pdf-invoices/readme.txt

 Yes the PDF templates are customizable and use general HTML code with custom tags to replace values in the template.

 == Changelog ==
+= 1.8 - 01-02-2021 =
+* Enhancement: Added in a filter to allow changing of the gateway name 'pmpro_pdf_gateway_string'
+* Enhancement: Localize and escape strings that were missing. @mircobabini
+* Enhancement: Added new filters 'pmpropdf_can_attach_pdf_email', 'pmpropdf_can_generate_pdf_on_added_order' and 'pmpro_pdf_invoice_name'. @mircobabini
+* Enhancement: Adjusted the formatting of the {{billing_details}} template. @mircobabini
+* Bug Fix/Enhancement: Get order level when generating templates instead of user's current level. @mircobabini
+* Bug Fix: Fixed an issue with license key expiration date output not showing correctly.
+* Bug Fix: Fixed issue where Yoohoo Plugins license key wasn't activating correctly.

 = 1.7 - 15-05-2020 =
 * Enhancement: Added fullscreen template editor
 * Enhancement: Added custom 'unsaved changes' prompt, removed browser dialog (Still used if custom prompt cannot be shown for any reason)